Azure/azure-sdk-for-python/sdk/communication/azure-communication-email/README.md

 ### Send an Email Message

-To send an email message, call the `send` function from the `EmailClient`.
+To send an email message, call the `begin_send` function from the `EmailClient`.
+This will return a poller.
+You can use this poller to check on the status of the operation and retrieve the result once it's finished.

 ```python
 message = {